 - If you’ve booked a TravelTriangle tour package, check your voucher to know the gate number shown.

 - Emergency contact number is provided on TravelTriangle voucher, on which you can call in case your drive doesn’t arrive for pickup.
-The other alternative is to call the travel agent, if emergency contact number is not able to assist you.
+The other alternative is to call the travel agent if the emergency contact number is not able to assist you.

 - If you’re on a honeymoon in Krabi or any other Thai destination, inform your hotel staff.
 They’ll do their best to provide complimentary special services such as candle-light dinner, passes for an event, or room decoration.
 The services, however, differ from hotel to hotel.